Locarno: Astrovia Locarno

 The Astrovia Locarno is a 1 : 1,000,000,000 scale model of the Solar System.
 The Sun can be found at the end of Via Gioacchino Respini where the cycle path, which runs alongside the river Maggia, starts.
 Pluto, the final planet in the model, can be found 6 km away from this starting point in the village of Tegna.

 Madonna del Sasso, Cardada and Cimetta

 The sanctuary of Madonna del Sasso in Orselina above the city is the principal sight and goal of pilgrimage in the city.

-The founding of the sanctuary goes back to a vision of the Virgin Mary that the Franciscan brother Bartolomeo d'Ivrea experienced in the night of 14/15 August 1480.
+The founding of the sanctuary goes back to a vision of the Virgin Mary that the Franciscan brother Bartolomeo d'Ivrea experienced on the night of 14/15 August 1480.
 The interior is highly decorated, and a platform has views of the city.

 The Locarno–Madonna del Sasso funicular links Locarno city centre with the Madonna del Sasso sanctuary and Orselina.
 From Orselina, a cable car operates to the top of Cardada (el.
 1340 m), and a chair lift goes further to the top of Cimetta (el.
 1671 m).